-Revolving loans under the Credit Agreement bear interest, at the Company's option, at either (1) the ABR, which is the greatest of the Prime Rate, the Federal Funds Effective Rate plus 0.50% or LIBOR plus 1.00%, plus in each case an applicable margin ranging from 0.00% to 1.00%; or (2) LIBOR plus an applicable margin ranging from 1.00% to 2.00%.
-The applicable margin is determined based on the Company's leverage ratio (the "Leverage Ratio"), defined under the Credit Agreement as consolidated total indebtedness divided by consolidated EBITDA as defined by the Credit Agreement ("Consolidated EBITDA").
-Letters of credit issued under the Facility are subject to a letter of credit fee of 1.00% to 2.00%, based on the Company's leverage ratio and a facing fee of 0.125%.
-Swingline loans bear interest at the ABR rate.
-The Company is currently required to pay a 0.2% commitment fee on the unused portion of the Facility.
+Amounts borrowed under the Credit Agreement in U.S. dollars bear interest, at the Company's option, at a rate equal to either (1) the Alternate Base Rate (as defined in the Credit Agreement), plus an applicable margin ranging from 0.00% to 1.00%; or (2) Adjusted LIBO Rate (as defined in the Credit Agreement) plus an applicable margin ranging from 1.00% to 2.00%.
+Amounts borrowed under the Credit Agreement in any currency other than U.S. dollars bear interest at a rate equal to the Adjusted LIBO Rate plus an applicable margin ranging from 1.00% to 2.00%.
+The applicable margin is determined based on the Company's consolidated Leverage Ratio (as defined in the Credit Agreement).
+Letters of credit issued under the 2016 Facility are subject to a letter of credit fee of 1.125% to 2.125% for standby or commercial letters of credit or 0.625% to 1.125% for performance letters of credit, based on the Company's consolidated Leverage Ratio.
+The Company is subject to a commitment fee of 0.20% to 0.375% based on the Company's consolidated Leverage Ratio on any unused portion of the 2016 Facility.
+The Credit Agreement restricts certain types of payments when the Company's consolidated Leverage Ratio exceeds 2.25.
+The weighted average interest rate on borrowings outstanding through December 31, 2016, was 1.77% per annum.